-Czechia is one of Switzerland’s main trading partners among the new EU member states and is an important country for Swiss investors in Central Europe.
-The volume of trade came to around CHF 4.2 billion in 2017.
-A total of some 120 Swiss companies operate in Czechia, employing more than 24,000 people.
+The Czech Republic is one of Switzerland’s main trading partners among the new EU member states and is an important country for Swiss investors in Central Europe.
+The volume of trade came to around CHF 4.6 billion in 2019.
+A total of some 120 Swiss companies operate in the Czech Republic, employing around 28,000 people.

 Cooperation in education, research and innovation

 Researchers from Switzerland and the Czech Republic are working together

 on more than 100 projects under Horizon 2020.

 Researchers and artists from the Czech Republic can apply to the State

 Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 The Czech Republic was one of the recipients of the Swiss contribution to reducing economic and social disparities in the enlarged EU.
 By mid-2017, 38 projects had been implemented thanks to total funding of CHF 110 million.
 Roughly half of that amount was allocated to economically underdeveloped regions in the eastern part of the country.
 The Czech Republic will also be among the beneficiaries of Switzerland's second contribution.